 - 1. Submit photographs with GPS coordinates required in the inspection report to the DOT&PF Project Manager. - 2.
-Submit complete set of digital photograph files for all airports inspected to the DOT&PF Project Manager no later than November 15, 2020. - 3.
-Submit a KML file, per airport inspected, to the DOT&PF Project Manager no later than November 15, of each year.
+Submit complete set of digital photograph files for all airports inspected to the DOT&PF Project Manager each month of the inspection season for each contract year. - 3.
+Submit a KML file, per airport inspected, to the DOT&PF Project Manager no later than December 15, of each contract year.